solarspaceclouds/Skincare-Knowledge-Graph/README.md

 ### Additional notes:
+- This skincare knowledge graph is not deployed and is only for personal use/research purposes because of the lack of verification of correctness of the displayed information as explained in the Important Notes/Disclaimers section above.

-Initially, I planned to obtain active ingredients interaction information via extracting insights from the transcripts of the videos made by the popular dermatologist youtube channel: Doctorly.
+- Initially, I planned to obtain active ingredients interaction information via extracting insights from the transcripts of the videos made by the popular dermatologist youtube channel: Doctorly.
 However, this endeavour which involved various steps such as transcript scraping, named entity recognition and (active ingredients interaction effects) insights extraction proved to be fairly challenging.
 It posed a significant distraction to the main focus of this project, which was to understand how to create a knowledge graph.
 Hence, I settled on the method of gathering information from online articles to identify the active ingredients and draft up predefined interaction rules to the best of my knowledge and understanding.
 In future, it would be beneficial to verify the information in this portion.

 For more detailed explanation, check out the Medium article coming soon!